Azure/azure-synapse-analytics-end2end/README.md

 ![Achitecture Components](./Diagrams/ArchitectureWorkloads.png)

 > **Important:** All services are deployed in a single resource group and in the same region as the resource group.
-Before creating the resource group that will host the workloads, check the [Azure Products by Region](https://azure.microsoft.com/global-infrastructure/services/?products=purview,key-vault,virtual-network,data-share,event-hubs,cognitive-services,storage,iot-hub,container-registry,synapse-analytics,stream-analytics,machine-learning-service&regions=all) and select a region that has all selected services available.
-The deployment will fail if any of the services is not available in the chosen region.
+Before creating the resource group that will host the workloads, check the [Azure Products by Region](https://azure.microsoft.com/global-infrastructure/services/?products=cosmos-db,purview,key-vault,virtual-network,data-share,event-hubs,cognitive-services,storage,iot-hub,container-registry,synapse-analytics,stream-analytics,machine-learning-service&regions=all) and select a region that has all selected services available.

+Currently the following regions support the deployment of all services:

+* Southeast Asia
+* Australia East
+* Canada Central
+* North Europe
+* West Europe
+* Central India
+* UK South
+* East US
+* East US 2
+* South Central US
+* West US 2

+Other Azure regions are supported for partial deployments.
+The deployment will fail if any of the services selected is not available in the chosen Azure region.

 > **Important:** For a fully automated deployment and configuration of Synapse Analytics and Purview the deployment accelerator makes use of post-deployment PowerShell scripts to perform data plane operations.
-The operations executed by these scripts are to execute operations to complement the final environment configuration as not every setring is available through Bicep.
+The operations executed by these scripts are to execute operations to complement the final environment configuration as not every setting is available through Bicep.
 Because of these imperative actions executed by the scripts, the template is no longer idempotent and should only be used for initial deployment and configuration.
 For more details about the scripts see the deployment accelerator documentation.

 The default pricing tier for all services are provisioned are their lowest possible to meet the initial deployment requirements.
 If you choose to provide different different values to the input parameters, please observe the pricing information for each service in the table below.